smueller18/solar-thermal-climate-system/consumer/cache-rest/src/README.md

 | ALLOWED_TOPICS_REGEX | .* | string | .* means handle all topics |
 | LOGGING_LEVEL | INFO | string | one of CRITICAL, ERROR, WARNING, INFO, DEBUG |

-## Timing
-The global timestamp is set to the latest timestamp of all consumed messages.
-Therefore it is possible that not all sensor values have the same time stamp and it could be that there are older than given global timestamp.

 ## API
 For the API description have a look at [API.md](API.md).